flailingmaster/opengovplatform/ogpl/webapp/sites/all/libraries/fusioncharts/Readme.txt

 GPL License: http://www.gnu.org/copyleft/gpl.html

 ===========================**=====**=====**===============================
-IMPORTANT NOTE:
+IMPORTANT NOTE:ï¿½
 ===========================**=====**=====**===============================

 FusionCharts Free is not the evaluation of FusionCharts v3.

 FusionCharts Free is an open-source Flash charting component which originally was FusionCharts v2.3.
-It is intended to take care of all your basic charting needs.
-FusionCharts v3, on the other hand, has a lot more features and chart types that you may see and download from http://www.fusioncharts.com
+It is intended to take care of all your basic charting needs.ï¿½ FusionCharts v3, on the other hand, has a lot more features and chart types that you may see and download from http://www.fusioncharts.com

 FusionCharts Free and FusionCharts v3 can both be used for personal or commercial purposes.
-However, if you have downloaded FusionCharts Free for evaluation purposes, we recommend that you download FusionCharts v3 evaluation from www.fusioncharts.com/download.
-This is because the feature set is more advanced in FusionCharts v3.
-Additionally, FusionCharts v3 provides seamless upgrade from all previous versions of FusionCharts, including FusionCharts Free.
+However, if you have downloaded FusionCharts Free forï¿½ evaluation purposes, we recommend that you download FusionCharts v3 evaluationï¿½ from www.fusioncharts.com/download.
+This is because the feature set is moreï¿½ advanced in FusionCharts v3.
+Additionally, FusionCharts v3 provides ï¿½ seamless upgrade from all previous versions of FusionCharts, includingï¿½ FusionCharts Free.

 ===========================**=====**=====**===============================

 How do I install?
 ==================
 Please run Index.html to launch the documentation.
-Then, browse to "Installation" page to get instructions on how to install FusionCharts Free and use it in your projects.
+Then, browse toï¿½ "Installation" page to get instructions on how to install FusionChartsï¿½ Free and use it in your projects.

 I'm a non-technical user.
 How do I get started?